Choose File > Import > File.

 To open the exported Cinema 4D file in After Effects and Cinema 4D for advanced 3D edits:

 Select File > Import and select the .c4d file to import it to your composition.

 To customize the 3D elements using Cinema 4D, select the Cineware layer and select Edit > Edit Original (or press the keyboard shortcut Command + E on macOS or Control + E on Windows).
 The file opens in Cinema 4D, which is included in After Effects.

 Make changes and save the file.
 Your After Effects composition is automatically updated with all the changes.

-To work with Live Link, click the Enable button for Live Link.
-The specified CINEMA 4D version opens the current file.
-To enable Live Link in CINEMA 4D, choose Edit > Preferences > Communication > Live Link, and then select Live Link Enabled At Startup.
-The timelines are synchronized when switching between After Effects and CINEMA 4D.
+To work with Live Link, select the Enable button for Live Link.
+The specified Cinema 4D version opens the current file.
+To enable Live Link in Cinema 4D, choose Edit > Preferences > Communication > Live Link, and then select Live Link Enabled At Startup.
+The timelines are synchronized when switching between After Effects and Cinema 4D.
 When you select a different C4D layer in After Effects, press Enable to synchronize that layer.